 I mean wow and I mean wow again!
 Yes, he hides behind your worst nightmare knowing you will never go through it.
 And you won’t because of fear you built to protect yourself from it!
 The enemy will manipulate ALL the time: first by pretending to be your best friend, ‘wishing’ you good and telling you to run away from pain… And you will protect your best friend.
-But guess what: the opposite way is exactly the way he wants you to go.
-If you stop and think, he will turn another page: ‘Go and taste the pain now!’ he says… ‘Accept it is hard and that it will always be hard!’
+But guess what: he wants you to run away from your pain and fear.
+If you stop and think of breaking the fear by facing your pain, he will turn another page: ‘OK, go and taste the pain now!’ he says… ‘Accept it is hard and that it will always be hard!’
 Old devil knows we will easily drop our goals and we will almost never drop our fears.
 That is the moment when you should ask yourself a question: will I allow myself to be manipulated?
-Artificial motivation is not bad, but it’s many times on the edge of manipulation.
-Too much of outside motivation (persuasion) is actually our greatest enemy.
 Am I supposed to go through blood, sweat and tears to reach my goal?
 Absolutely YES!
 Do I need to accept it will always be painful?
 Absolutely NO!
 We suffer in imagination, but we endure and succeed in reality (remember Seneka).

 Let me give you an example of the most perfect motivation by Mr. David Labouchere.
 In 55 seconds he defines your possible fear, gives you alternative for your motives, then finishes with very practical, simple startup step for small success you can reach pretty fast – and then see what to do next 🙂 I see a healthy, balanced person who instantly becomes your friend: